memidhun/vcstudio/readme.md

 VisionCraft Studio is organized into several tabs for a streamlined workflow:

 1.  **🏠 Home:** Welcome screen with an overview of the application.

 2.  **📊 Data:**
-    * Click "Load Custom Dataset (.zip)" to select your dataset.
+    * Prepare your dataset using Label Studio (see installation steps above)
-    * The dataset should be a zip file containing `images` and `labels` folders, and a `classes.txt` file (see YOLO dataset format).
+    * Click "Load Custom Dataset (.zip)" to select your prepared dataset
-    * The application will automatically process, split, and prepare the `data.yaml` file.
+    * The application will automatically process and prepare the `data.yaml` file

 3.  **🧠 Train:**
-    * Select a base YOLOv8 model (e.g., `yolov8s.pt`).
+    * Select a base YOLOv8 model (e.g., `yolov8s.pt`)
-    * Set training parameters like epochs, image size.
+    * Set training parameters like epochs, image size
-    * Choose a project name for your training run.
+    * Choose a project name for your training run
     * Click "Start Training".
-The trained model (`best.pt`) will be saved in `trained_models_gui/`.
+The trained model (`best.pt`) will be saved in `trained_models_gui/`
-    * Optionally, auto-load the trained model into the Deploy tab.
+    * Optionally, auto-load the trained model into the Deploy tab

 4.  **🚀 Deploy:**
-    * Load a trained model (e.g., your custom `best.pt` or other compatible model files).
+    * Load a trained model (e.g., your custom `best.pt` or other compatible model files)
     * **Live Inference:**
-        * Select an available webcam and resolution.
+        * Select an available webcam and resolution
-        * Click "Start Webcam" to begin live detection/segmentation.
+        * Click "Start Webcam" to begin live detection/segmentation
     * **File Inference:**
-        * Click "Load Video/Image File" to run inference on a local media file.
+        * Click "Load Video/Image File" to run inference on a local media file
     * **Model Conversion:**
-        * Select an export format (e.g., ONNX, TFLite).
+        * Select an export format (e.g., ONNX, TFLite)
         * Click "Convert & Export Model".
-Exported models are saved in `exported_models_gui/`.
+Exported models are saved in `exported_models_gui/`

 5.  **⚙️ Settings:**
-    * Install or verify the Ultralytics library.
+    * Install or verify the Ultralytics library
-    * Select your preferred compute device (CPU or available CUDA GPUs).
+    * Select your preferred compute device (CPU or available CUDA GPUs)
-    * Change the UI theme (Light/Dark).
+    * Change the UI theme (Light/Dark)

-6.  **ℹ️ About:** Information about VisionCraft Studio.
+6.  **ℹ️ About:** Information about VisionCraft Studio

 ### Expected Dataset Structure